Amen-Haj-Brahim/document-cropping-image-segmentation/README.md

 # document-cropper with fine tuned yolov8seg-nano on a dataset of papers

-### The app crops the document from an image using image segmentation, for now we have a mobile app and a streamlit app and make a web app.
+### Fine tuned YOLO segmenetation model for extracting documents from images.

 # to do next:

+- streamlit app
+- quantize model to int8 and compare to float16
+- web app
 - mobile app
 - test performance on various phones
-- quantize model to int8 and compare to float16
-- streamlit
-- web app
 - retrain on more data
-- maybe maintain the project

 # authors